tc45/ansible-demos/01-Basic/README.md

 Not all variables used in these labs will be stored in the inventory file.
 Variables can be stored in either group specific files in the group_vars directory bearing a name that matches the associated group (e.g. group devnet should have file group_vars/devnet.yml).
-Ansible will automatically search the host_vars and group_vars directory wherever the playbook was run from.  host_vars should be specified as
+Ansible will automatically search the host_vars and group_vars directory wherever the playbook was run from.
+Individual host variables should be placed in the host_vars directory within a file matching the device name in the inventory file.  (e.g. DIST-RTR01.yml, DIST-RTR02.yml)

 ## Ad-hoc commands
 Ansible can be used directly from the CLI that it has been installed using the `ansible` command.
 For full details on